-So, my ideas resemble, we presume, the ideas in the minds of other persons.
-And, they resemble their causes, which are ideas in the mind of God.
+My ideas resemble, we presume, the ideas in the minds of other persons.
+They also resemble their causes, which are ideas in the mind of God.
 Indeed, it is from the need to infer a cause of my ideas that we can infer the existence of God.